enzymejs/enzyme/README.md

 Upgrading from Enzyme 2.x or React < 16
 ===========

-Are you here to check whether or not Enzyme is compatible with React 16?
+Are you here to check whether Enzyme is compatible with React 16?
 Are you currently using Enzyme 2.x?
 Great!
-Check out our [migration guide](/docs/guides/migration-from-2-to-3.md) for help moving on to Enzyme v3 where React 16 is supported.
+Check out our [migration guide](/docs/guides/migration-from-2-to-3.md) for help to move on to Enzyme v3 where React 16 is supported.

 ### [Installation](/docs/installation/README.md)